 These are often (but not always) investment-linked life insurance policies mainly used to mitigate inheritance tax.
 In other words, the payout amount should cover the inheritance tax bill on death, and the policy runs out when you die, instead of after a fixed time.
 Due to this, these are usually an expensive option.

-Though, ultimately, you don't need to have life insurance cover, so you'll need to weigh up whether the monthly cost is worth it for you.
+Ultimately, you don't need to have life insurance cover, though, so you'll need to weigh up whether the monthly cost is worth it for you.
 To help, here are some key points to consider:

 - If you don't have dependants, you don't need life insurance.

 If there's no one you'd want the money to go to, don't bother.
-Equally, if you do have dependants but they'd be little financial impact if you died, then you still may not need a policy.
+Equally, if you do have dependants but there would be little financial impact if you died, then you still might not need a policy.
 But if paying the bills, the mortgage, bringing up kids, food shopping and more would be a struggle, life insurance is a cheap way to solve that.

 - Check if you've any cover with your employer – though don't just rely on that.

-This may be determined by the monthly payment you can afford, but a good rule of thumb is to aim for 10 times the annual income of the highest earner.
+This could be determined by the monthly payment you can afford, but a good rule of thumb is to aim for 10 times the annual income of the highest earner.

-This may seem high, but it's likely to leave enough money (after the impact of inflation) to cover mortgage repayments and expenses, such as childcare costs – which may be a new outlay.
+This may seem high, but it's likely to leave enough money (after the impact of inflation) to cover mortgage repayments and expenses, such as childcare costs.
 It could also go a way to supplement the income of those left behind if they had to then leave employment, for example to care for children or relatives.

 To help you calculate a figure that works for you, it's worth ensuring any policy covers the following: